Hire Me

 I've been editing Wikipedia since 2013.

 In my 10 years of Magic judging experience, I've been a part of dozens of teams of anywhere from 3 to 100 judges, often leading them myself.
-These events are fast-paced and require significant flexibility to handle unexpected events, along with significant advance planning, creating complex schedules while accommodating everyone's preferences, all with tens of thousands of dollars on the line for the hundreds or thousands of competitors.
+These events are fast-paced and require significant flexibility to handle unexpected events, along with advance planning, creating complex schedules while accommodating everyone's preferences, all with tens of thousands of dollars on the line for hundreds or thousands of competitors.

 In my work on RulesGuru, I've had to manage two separate teams; one team of writers generating question content, and one team of developers adding website features.
 I also handled hiring for the developers, designing an application and figuring out how to evaluate them, and then got to directly observe their output once accepted.